sancho56/alx-system_engineering-devops/README.md

-This is the main directory readme
+This is the shell perimssion project